aica-technology/api/docs/docs/concepts/04-aica-applications.md

 executable program, usually according to some state machine paradigm, this in turn generally undermines the modern concepts of abstraction and dynamic reconfiguration that ROS 2 tools provide.

-To address this challenge, the AICA framework includes at its core a generalized execution process known as the Dynamic State Engine which dynamically manages component and controller states according to a declarative and easily reconfigurable application description.
+To address this challenge, AICA Core includes a generalized execution process known as the Dynamic State Engine which dynamically manages component and controller states according to a declarative and easily reconfigurable application description.